pulp-training/sw/memlayout-exercise/README.md

    2. Add a new memory region for the third private bank

-   3. Map the .data and .bss section to the new private bank.
-Confirm it by inspecting the executable with `riscv32-unknown-elf-readelf` or `riscv32-unknown-elf-nm`.
+   3. Map the .bss section to the new private bank.
+Confirm the mapping by inspecting the executable with `riscv32-unknown-elf-readelf` or `riscv32-unknown-elf-nm`.
 You should see that the section is being mapped to the address range of the new private bank.
 You can use the provided